Chelsea’s collapse at Arsenal was humiliating, inevitable, and their lowest point yet

 “This is Chelsea Football Club, not Cole Palmer Football Club,” Mauricio Pochettino declared on the eve of his side’s visit to Arsenal.
 A little more than 24 hours later, the sight of Chelsea without their top scorer and player of the year was enough to empty the away end long before full-time of this humiliating, dispiriting, London derby thrashing at the Emirates.
 “I don’t want your shirt, I just want you to fight for ours,” a young boy pleaded in the away end.
 Chelsea failed, spectacularly, in their heaviest ever defeat to Arsenal.

-For Chelsea, it is difficult to pinpoint a more humbling image from this 5-0 defeat.
-If the sight of Kai Havertz scoring twice against his former club, flourishing as a false nine for the Gunners in a way he never managed at Stamford Bridge, was not bad enough, perhaps it was the reminder that he was surplus to requirements while Mykhailo Mudryk, at £88m, was not.
+For Chelsea, it is difficult to pinpoint the most humbling image from this 5-0 defeat.
+If the sight of Kai Havertz scoring twice against his former club was not bad enough, flourishing as a false nine for the Gunners in a way he never managed at Stamford Bridge, perhaps it was the reminder that he was surplus to requirements while Mykhailo Mudryk, at £88m, was not.
 Arsenal were beaten to the signing of the Ukrainian but instead signed Leandro Trossard, who fired the opener.

-Maybe it was how inevitable it was.
-They folded inside five minutes, cut apart as a knife might slice through a soft cheese, or with the ease of Declan Rice surging away from Moises Caicedo and Trossard firing through the legs of Djordje Petrovic.
-Chelsea went through spells where they could not perform even the most basic functions of a football team against a sharp Arsenal side.
-They conceded shot after shot, pummelled back onto the edge of their own box like a limp sponge.
+Maybe the worst part was how inevitable it was.
+Chelsea folded inside five minutes, cut apart as a knife might slice through a soft cheese, or with the ease of Declan Rice surging away from Moises Caicedo and Trossard firing through the legs of Djordje Petrovic.
+After that, Chelsea went through spells where they could not perform even the most basic functions of a football team.
+Against a sharp Arsenal side, they conceded shot after shot, pummelled back onto the edge of their own box like a limp sponge.
 Yet they just about remained in the game for long enough to suggest they were in it.

 That feeling evaporated after half-time.
-If Arsenal were disarmed by how feebly Chelsea fell apart in the opening minutes, or suddenly nervous by the title race, Arteta’s side would have trudged off at half-time, frustrated that their dominance had not turned into goals.
-Declan Rice did what a £100m midfielder is expected to do, giving Enzo Fernandez and Caicedo a look at what an authoritative midfield presence looks like.
+If Arsenal were disarmed by how feebly Chelsea fell apart in the opening minutes, or were suddenly nervous due to the title race, Mikel Arteta’s side would have trudged off at half-time frustrated that their dominance had not turned into goals.
+Rice did what a £100m midfielder is expected to do, giving Enzo Fernandez and Caicedo a look at what an authoritative midfield presence looks like.
 Rice emerged from the break to take charge.
 He raised Arsenal’s intensity in the crucial moments that allowed Arsenal to run away with it.
 Fernandez had waved the white flag long before his substitution.

 Cucurella couldn’t get near an Arsenal player all night, and the only occasion the Spaniard did he was booked for petulantly throwing his arms in the air and appealing wildly for a throw-in.
 Mudryk, a transfer target Arsenal are now glad they missed, was a fittingly anonymous presence as he ambled to close down the short corner that led to Arsenal’s second.
 Fernandez and Caicedo ducked challenges, blitzed by Arsenal’s press, desire and organisation.
 Conor Gallagher, the captain of this sinking ship, failed to assure anyone that this Chelsea dressing room has a leader, other than through the goals and individual brilliance of Palmer.